Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: S --translation discreteness

-Let $S$ be a connected, orientable, hyperbolic surface $S$ of finite type.
-The mapping class group $\mcg(S)$ admits a hierarchically hyperbolic structure $(\mcg(S),\mathfrak S)$, described in \cite[\S11]{behrstockhagensisto:hierarchically:2} using results in \cite{masurminsky:geometry:1,masurminsky:geometry:2,behrstockkleinerminskymosher:geometry,behrstock:asymptotic}, where $\mathfrak S$ is the set of isotopy classes of essential (not necessarily connnected) non-pants subsurfaces.
-For each $U\in\mathfrak S$, the associated hyperbolic space is the curve graph $\calC U$.
-When $U$ is non-annular, the action of $\Stab(U)$ on $\mathcal C$ factors through the action of $\mcg(U)$ on $\mathcal CU$, which is acylindrical \cite[Thm~1.3]{bowditch:tight}, so translation lengths of $\mathcal CU$--loxodromic elements of $\Stab(U)$ are uniformly bounded below in terms of the topology of $U$ (and hence in terms of the topology of $S$).
-However, this does not apply when $U$ is an annulus, in view of the following fact, which is well-known but for which we have been unable to locate a reference.
+When $U$ is non-annular, the action of $\Stab(U)$ on $\mathcal CU$ factors through the action of $\mcg(U)$ on $\mathcal CU$, which is acylindrical \cite[Thm~1.3]{bowditch:tight}, so translation lengths of $\mathcal CU$--loxodromic elements of $\Stab(U)$ are uniformly bounded below in terms of the topology of $U$ (and hence in terms of the topology of $S$).
+The same is not true when $U$ is an annulus, however, in view of the following fact.
+Though it is well known, we have been unable to locate a reference for it.